 It is a beautiful stone bridge that looks like it is in the middle of nowhere and has spectacular views of the Cuillin Mountains.

 Legend has it that the waters that come from the mountain and pass under this bridge are enchanted.
-It is said that if you keep your face in the water for seven seconds you will get eternal beauty.
+If you keep your face in the water for seven seconds, you will get eternal beauty.
 It is the source of eternal youth.

 Armadale and its castle

-In the southwest corner of the Isle of Skye you have to visit the Castle of Armadale.
-It was the former home of the MacDonald Clan, a huge mansion built in the late 18th century, which was damaged by a fire in 1855 and abandoned in 1920.
+In the southwest corner of the Isle of Skye, you have to visit the Castle of Armadale.
+It was the former home of the MacDonald Clan, a huge mansion built in the late 18th century, damaged by a fire in 1855, and abandoned in 1920.

-The grounds are very beautiful and are maintained by the Clan MacDonald Skye Center and it also works as the island museum.
-We arrived very early and couldn’t get through because it was closed.
+The grounds are beautiful and maintained by the Clan MacDonald Skye Center, which also works as the island museum.
+Unfortunately, we arrived very early and couldn’t get through because it was closed.

 Fairy Pools